NYC2015/team-13/README.md

 }
 ```

-### Get all products of or organization given ORG_ID
+### Get all products of an organization

 ```
 /get_org_products/<org_id>
 ```

-Given an organization ID, we produce a json blob as follows
+Given an an organization's `org_id`, we produce a json blob as follows

 ```
 {